muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 You can you also use `$ kubectl config vieww` to see the full Kubectl config.

-## InfluxDB POD Setup on Kubernetes
+## InfluxDB POD Setup in Kubernetes

 As you know InfluxDB is one of the main componenet in TIG stakc, we will deploy this first, but before we deploy, we need to look at the K8s resources we need to run a InfluxDB container in Kubernestes.